tylermelan/rails_hiring_test/README.md

 ## Your submission

 We want to see how you write code.
-The example application is basic, but that doesn't mean your solution should be in-elligant or hard for the user to understand and use.
-This role will have a large stake in building and deploying features to our existing applications, as well as designing new application.
+The example application is basic, but that doesn't mean your solution should be inelegant or hard for the user to understand and use.
+This role will have a large stake in building and deploying features to our existing applications, as well as designing new applications.
 You should be able to handle everything from front end design & development, Stimulus & javascript, db queries, to testing.
 So show us what you've got.

 To reiterate:

 * `polls` can share `polling_locations`.
-* `polling_locations` are unique to a riding, and should no be duplicated in the same riding.
+* `polling_locations` are unique to a riding, and should not be duplicated in the same riding.
-* `polling_locations` should be be shared accross ridings.
+* `polling_locations` should be shared across ridings.
 * We should be able to edit all polling locations for a riding on the same screen.
-* We should be able to edit the seeded data for Avalon to edit the polling locations, and not result in duplciate locations being created.
+* We should be able to edit the seeded data for Avalon to edit the polling locations, and not result in duplicate locations being created.
-* We should be able select any riding and create new polling locations by entering a `title`, `address`, `city`, and `postal_code` for each poll.
+* We should be able to select any riding and create new polling locations by entering a `title`, `address`, `city`, and `postal_code` for each poll.

 Again, we want to see what you'd do if we assigned you this task at work.
 If you think something should exist for this, then include it in your submission.
 There aren't any tricks, this is the main part of the interview process.

-To submit you application please fork this repository, create a pull request with your new feature.
+To submit your application please fork this repository, and create a pull request with your new feature.
 Do not make the pull request on this repository as other candidates will see them.
 When you're ready to submit your pull request please send a link to the email address provided to you.

 If you have specific questions about the assignment, email the email address provided to you.

-Thank you for taking the time to submit an application.
+Thank you for taking the time to apply, we look forward to your solutions.